chpc-tech-eval/scc/tutorial4/README.md

    python qv_experiment.py
    ```

 # Automating the Deployment of your OpenStack Instances Using Terraform

 Terraform is a piece of software that allows one to write out their cloud infrastructure and deployments as code, [IaC](https://en.wikipedia.org/wiki/Infrastructure_as_code).
 This allows the deployments of your cloud virtual machine instances to be shared, iterated, automated as needed and for software development practices to be applied to your infrastructure.

 In this section of the tutorial, you will be deploying an additional compute node from your `head node` using Terraform.

-> [!TIP]
+> [!CAUTION]
-> The machine that you use to provision you infrastructure could also be your local laptop.
-You will be making use of you head node for this purpose to further demonstrate how it can be utilized as an administrative node.
+> In the following section, **you must request additional resources from the instructors**.
+This additional node will be experimental, and you will be deleting and reinitializing this instance often.
+Make sure you understand how to [Delete Instance](../tutorial1/README.md#troubleshooting).

+## Install and Initialize Terraform

+You will now prepare, install and initialize Terraform on your head node.
+You will define and configure a `providers.tf` file, to configure OpenStack instances (as Sebowa is an OpenStack based cloud).

 1. Use your operating system's package manager to install Terraform

    This could be your workstation or one of your VMs.
 The machine must be connected to the internet and have access to your OpenStack workspace, i.e. https://sebowa.nicis.ac.za
    * DNF / YUM
    ```bash